rafaelsoteldosilva/restaurant-suggestions/README.md

 It shows:

 -  The number of locations found in yelp, for this category, and for the search text (user preference),
--  And, for every location found in the result set from yelp (using `src/components/ResultsDetail.js`):
+-  And, for every location found in the result set from yelp:

    -- An image provided by the restaurant to yelp,